-Malaysia currently allows 49 percent foreign ownership in stock broking companies and a 30 percent foreign stake in unit trusts.
-The Securities Commission's ten-year Capital Market Masterplan, released in February 2001, proposed liberalizing foreign participation limits by 2003, at which time foreigners would be permitted to purchase a limited number of existing stock broking licenses and to take a majority stake in unit trust management companies.
-As of mid-December 2003, foreign participation limits remained unchanged, in part because the consolidation of stock broking firms globally has reduced companies' interest in having a Malaysian presence.
+Malaysia currently allows 49 percent foreign ownership in stock-broking companies and a 30 percent foreign stake in unit trusts.
+The Securities Commission's ten-year Capital Market Masterplan, released in February 2001, proposed liberalizing foreign participation limits by 2003, at which time foreigners would be permitted to purchase a limited number of existing stock-broking licenses and to take a majority stake in unit trust management companies.
+As of mid-December 2004, foreign participation limits remained unchanged, in part because the consolidation of stock-broking firms globally has reduced companies' interest in having a presence in Malaysia.
+In September 2004, Malaysia announced that up to five foreign stock brokerage firms and five global fund management firms could obtain licenses to operate in Malaysia.
+Application approvals are set for early 2005.
 Fund management companies may be 100 percent foreign-owned if they provide services only to foreigners, but they are limited to 70 percent foreign ownership if they provide services to both foreign and local investors.
 In September 2003, the Securities Commission began allowing foreign firms operating in Malaysia to seek listing on the Kuala Lumpur Stock Exchange.
+Futures brokerage firms may now be 100 percent foreign-owned.